 Browser Setup Guide for Old or Slow Computers

 Quick Win: Disable unused extensions, clear cached junk, and enable a single lightweight content blocker.
 As a result, most users notice faster page loads within minutes.
 For safety, update your browser before making any changes.
+Additionally, more tips are available on PM2 Browser.

 Why This Browser Setup Guide Works on Old Hardware